albertum1/cfc_team/README.md

     └─── :: Contains monthly vegetation values(min, max, mean, variance)
          :: for each region
 ```
-The Historical_Wildfires dataset is based off the MCD14DL dataset (comprised from MOD14AL1/MYD14AL1, which highlights thermal analomies with a pixel resolution of 1000 meters).
+The Historical_Wildfires dataset is based on the MCD14DL dataset (comprised of MOD14AL1/MYD14AL1, which highlights thermal anomalies with a pixel resolution of 1000 meters).
 The dataset has daily time intervals ranging from 2005-01-01 to 2020-10-31'.
 The "estimated fire area" was computed by multiplying the scan and track pixel sizes from the MCD14DL. </br>

-The pixels from MODIS represent 1km only directly below the satelite and the scan and track values are calculated due to in increasing resolution as the pixels approach the end of the picture.
+The pixels from MODIS represent 1km only directly below the satellite, and the scan and track values are calculated due to increasing resolution as the pixels approach the end of the picture.
 The scan and track represent the spatial resolution east to west and north to south respective.
-It's important to note that the all pixels do not represent 1km in spatial area and the resolution increases as the pixels are further away from the center. <br>
+It's important to note that all pixels do not represent 1km in a spatial area, and the resolution increases as the pixels are further away from the center. <br>

-Therefore, the estimated area is will be higher than the count of pixelated fire derived like below:
+Therefore, the estimated area will be higher than the count of pixelated fire derived below:

 ![modis14A](https://cdn.earthdata.nasa.gov/conduit/upload/12068/MODIS_fire_ground_observation.png)